seqeralabs/docs/multiqc_docs/core/development/modules.md

 ```

 If you have different files for different sections of the module, or are
-customising the sample name, you can tweak the fields.
+customizing the sample name, you can tweak the fields.
 The default arguments
 are as shown:

 ```python